M. Bison: Live action

-Street Fighter: The Legend of Chun-Li (2009)

 Neal McDonough portrayed Bison in Street Fighter: The Legend of Chun-Li.
 He appears as the main antagonist once again, this time opposite Chun-Li.
 The film shows Bison donning a business suit rather than his signature costume and is depicted as a crime boss and secret drug kingpin disguised as a Thailand-based multilingual Irish international businessman instead of a military man, although he is also shown to be in charge of his own paramilitary force.
 In a backstory told by Gen, Bison was abandoned by his Irish missionary parents in Thailand when he was an infant and lived his entire life engaging in acts of theft.
 He then sacrificed his pregnant wife in the bowels of a supernatural cave, where he imbued his daughter, Rose, with the goodness of his soul, thus ridding himself of any sense of conscience.
 Bison's raw physical power is seen to borderline on supernatural, as he usually only required one punch or kick to send an opponent hurtling through the air.
 His power is first exhibited during his introduction where his spiritual energy was so immense, it heralded his arrival by a soft breeze inside Chun-Li's family manor.
 He is killed at the end of the film in front of his daughter when Chun-Li twists his head around by use of her legs.Bison Cast.
 IGN.
 Retrieved on 2008-3-29.

-"Shadaloo" as it is referred to, is a multi-leveled criminal syndicate which is a plutarchy of an unknown number of powerful crime families that have connections ranging from the locale mafiosos of the countries to even factions of the government (in the film's current case, the department of commerce).
-Though Bison's full goals are not divulged, his first order of business is to buy up an entire waterfront district and restructure it specifically for the wealthy and elite, thus further adding to the funding of his operations.
-He first appears as a simple mob head, only to skyrocket through the ranks after killing off a number of allied families and usurping their power for himself.
-He is depicted as being uncomfortably upbeat about everything, as he usually reveals shortly afterward that he is in control of almost every element of espionage and intrigue he is involved with.
-There is a moderately less supernatural background with Bison than there was with his video game and anime counterparts.

-Street Fighter: Resurrection

 Silvio Simac portrayed Bison in Street Fighter: Resurrection appearing in the final episode observing Ryu, Ken, Laura and Nash through a battered Decapre's eyes while sitting down on his throne behind a massive spherical object before burning a chess piece with his Psycho Power and proclaiming that he shall let them come.

-Street Fighter: World Warrior

-M. Bison is set to appear in Street Fighter: World Warrior as the primary villain.
+Actor Kevin Porter portrays M. Bison in this official crossover between Power Rangers and Street Fighter.